jsamrei/slate/source/quickstart/apps.html.markdown

 ## Sink

-The `sink` is a passive component that defines the schema of the rows that need to be saved.
-Of all the components where a stream is consumed, only the `sink` requires a schema to be defined.
+The `sink` is a passive operation that defines the schema of the rows that need to be saved.
+Of all the operations where a stream is consumed, only the `sink` requires a schema to be defined.

 ```ruby
 stream.sink do